Mobile Fighter G Gundam: Anime

 Bandai Entertainment released G Gundam on DVD in North America in four box sets and in twelve separate volumes (each disc containing four to five episodes).
 The DVDs contain both the English-dubbed and Japanese-subtitled versions, as well as extras such as production notes from the director.
 The first three volumes and first box set were released on November 5, 2002.
 The second box set and next three volumes were released on February 4, 2003.
 The third box set and next three volumes were released on April 22, 2003.
 The final box set and last three volumes were released on June 17, 2003.
 Bandai re-released the series as part of its "Anime Legends" label in two larger collections on May 9 and June 27, 2006.
 G Gundam has had similar DVD releases in Japan; a collection containing the entire series was placed on sale October 27, 2010.
 G Gundam has further been made available on various video on demand services including Amazon Instant Video, the broadband access site Bandai Channel, and Bandai's official GundamInfo YouTube channel.
 Due to the closure of Bandai Entertainment, the series has been out-of-print.
-On October 11, 2014, at their 2014 New York Comic-Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including G Gundam in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
+On October 11, 2014, at their 2014 New York Comic Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including G Gundam in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
 On March 29, 2017, Crunchyroll began streaming the series on their website.
 Right Stuf will release the series on Blu-ray and DVD in 2018.

+G Gundam was also the second Gundam series to air on Philippine television and dubbed in Filipino on GMA Network in 1999, replacing Gundam Wing.